Bayezid I: Clash with Timur

 In 1397, Bayezid defeated the emir of Karaman in Akçay, killing him and annexing his territory.
 In 1398, the sultan conquered the Djanik emirate and the territory of Burhan al-Din, violating the accord with the Turco-Mongol emir Timur.
 Finally, Bayezid occupied Elbistan and Malatya.

 In 1400, Timur succeeded in rousing the local Turkic beyliks who had been vassals of the Ottomans to join him in his attack on Bayezid, who was also considered one of the most powerful rulers in the Muslim world during that period.
 Years of insulting letters had passed between Timur and Bayezid.
 Both rulers insulted each other in their own way while Timur preferred to undermine Bayezid's position as a ruler and play down the significance of his military successes.

-This is the excerpt from one of Timur's letters addressed to Ottoman sultan:
+This is the excerpt from one of Timur's letters addressed to the Ottoman sultan:

 In the fateful Battle of Ankara, on 20 July 1402, the Ottoman army was defeated.
 Bayazid tried to escape, but was captured and taken to Timur.
 Historians describe their first meeting as follows:

 Many writers claim that Bayezid was mistreated by the Timurids.
 However, writers and historians from Timur's own court reported that Bayezid was treated well, and that Timur even mourned his death.
 One of Bayezid's sons, Mustafa Çelebi, was captured with him and held captive in Samarkand until 1405.

 Four of Bayezid's sons, specifically Süleyman Çelebi, İsa Çelebi, Mehmed Çelebi, and Musa Çelebi, however, escaped from the battlefield and later started a civil war for the Ottoman throne known as the Ottoman Interregnum.
 After Mehmed's victory, his coronation as Mehmed I, and the deaths of the other three, Bayezid's other son Mustafa Çelebi emerged from hiding and began two failed rebellions against his brother Mehmed and, after Mehmed's death, his nephew Murad II.

 Bayezid in captivity

-In Europe, the legend of Bayazid's humiliation in captivity was very popular.
+In Europe, the legend of Bayezid's humiliation in captivity was very popular.
 He was allegedly chained, and forced to watch how his beloved wife, Olivera, served Timur at dinner.
 According to a legend, Timur took Bayezid with himself everywhere in a barred palanquin or cage, humiliating him in various ways, used Bayezid as a support under his legs, and at dinner had him placed under the table where bones were thrown at him.

 Different versions on Bayezid's death existed, too.
 One of them mentioned the suicide of Bayezid.
 Allegedly, the Sultan committed suicide through hitting his head against the bars of his cell or taking poison.
 The version was promoted by Ottoman historians: Lutfi Pasha, Ashik Pasha-Zade.
-There was also a version where Bayezid was supposedly poisoned by Timur's order.
-This is considered unlikely, because there is evidence that the Turkic ruler entrusted the care of Bayezid to his personal doctors.
+There was also a version where Bayezid was supposedly poisoned on Timur's order.
+This is considered unlikely, because there is evidence that the Turco-Mongol ruler entrusted the care of Bayezid to his personal doctors.

 In the descriptions of contemporaries and witnesses of the events, neither a cell nor humiliation is mentioned.